Coarse-median preserving automorphisms: Introduction.

 \begin{quest} \begin{enumerate} \item[] \item Can we always take the median space $X$ in Theorem~\ref{Q2 thm intro} to be an $\R$--tree? \item If $G$ is a directly and freely irreducible RAAG, can we even take $X$ to be a simplicial tree? \end{enumerate} \end{quest}

-In fact, if $\A_{\G}$ is freely and directly irreducible, then there always exists a minimal action on a simplicial tree $\A_{\G}\acts T$ where all elements of $U_0(\A)$ can be simultaneously realised as isometries (see Proposition~\ref{invariant splitting prop}).
-It remains unclear if this simplicial tree can always be taken to be moderate and, more importantly, if it can be constructed so that $\Fix\varphi$ is elliptic.
+We have seen that, when $\A_{\G}$ is directly and freely irreducible, Proposition~\ref{intro invariant splitting} yields a $U_0(\A_{\G})$--invariant simplicial $\A_{\G}$--tree.
+However, it remains unclear if such a simplicial tree can always be taken to be moderate and, more importantly, if it can be constructed so that $\Fix\varphi$ is elliptic.

-We conclude this overview by highlighting the following two results.
+We conclude this overview by highlighting two more results.
 These fall outside the main purpose of this text, but they are almost immediate consequences of the techniques used in this paper and we find them of independent interest.
-We prove them at the end of Subsection~\ref{approx subalg sect}.
+We prove them at the end of Subsection~\ref{fg sect}.

 Recall that the property of being cocompactly cubulated does not, in general, pass to finite-index \emph{overgroups}.
 Many examples of this are provided by crystallographic groups \cite{Hagen-cryst}: for instance, the $(3,3,3)$ triangle group has $\Z^2$ as a finite-index subgroup, but it is not itself cocompactly cubulated.